The 2025-2026 Season Log

 Another thing that's become increasingly obvious over the years is the enormous influence of American pop culture.
 This is entirely due to television and Hollywood movies, which present a distorted view of American life.
 (I was once in Egypt where the soap opera The Bold And The Beautiful had such a hold on the imagination of the populace that the entire country came to a grinding halt when it was on TV.
 Most Egyptians seem to think all Americans are rich, beautiful, spoiled, and live in mansions.
 But I digress...)

 In 1966 it was possible to spot Americans in Europe easily by the way we dressed, particularly with respect to shoes.
-The sort of athletic shoe so common today in the US was unknown: Americans wore normal street shoes.
+The sort of athletic shoe so common today was unknown in the US: Americans wore normal street shoes.
 Today it is no longer possible to spot who's from where.
 Everyone, and I do mean everyone, wears the same clothes and sports the same logos, regardless of their nationality.
 Unless you hear someone speak it's not possible to determine where someone is from.

 Some logos are more common than others.
 Names of cities and states in the USA are by far the most common words emblazoned across T-shirts and sweatshirts.
 Especially "NEW YORK," both the city and the state; but the names of a dozen or more American states and cities were also easily seen in any crowd, in any city we visited.
 Most of these were being worn by people who weren't Americans.
 "SAN DIEGO" and "CHICAGO" were popular, too; but "MILWAUKEE" and even "CLEVELAND" showed up from time to time, as did—of course—"TEXAS" which rivaled "NEW YORK" in numbers of sightings.
 This is an interesting thing, because I don't remember seeing "TORONTO" or "MONTREAL" or any other Canadian city.
 Why not, for example, "SASKATCHEWAN" or "WINNIPEG"?
 I have no idea.
 American sports teams got good exposure: the New York Yankees baseball team was everywhere evident.